Tangerine-Community/Tangerine/docs/developer/reverse-proxy-for-developers.md

 In the following example, the code creates a key and cert for a local dev server named tangy.test.
 Note that this script does not have the `-des3` switch, which forces the use of a password, because the script is intended for use with local development servers.

+First, generate the key:

 `openssl genrsa -out tangy.test.key 2048`

+Generate the CSR file:
+`openssl req -new -key tangy.test.key -out tangy.test.csr`

+Next, generate your root certificate file:

+`openssl req -x509 -new -nodes -key tangy.test.key -sha256 -days 1825 -out tangy.test.pem`

 You'll answer a bunch of questions.
 The most important one is the Common Name (e.g. server FQDN or YOUR name).
 Enter the name of your local dev server here, e.g. tangy.test.

-`openssl req -new -key tangy.test.key -out tangy.test.csr`

-You should now have two files: myCA.key (your private key) and myCA.pem (your root certificate).
+You should now have three files: tangy.test.key (your private key), tangy.test.csr, and tangy.test.pem (your root certificate).

 # Adding the Root Certificate to macOS Keychain

-`sudo security add-trusted-cert -d -r trustRoot -k "/Library/Keychains/System.keychain" myCA.pem`
+`sudo security add-trusted-cert -d -r trustRoot -k "/Library/Keychains/System.keychain" tangy.test.pem`

 The tutorial has examples of adding the root certs to other devices, which might be handy for Android and IOS development.